-Away from the hassle of busy city life of New York, there are perfect getaways which offer a quiet solitude to the people who don’t want to travel too far.
-These beautiful getaways are the quiet beaches near New York city.
+Away from the hassle of the busy city life of New York, there are perfect getaways that offer a quiet solitude to the people who don’t want to travel too far.
+These beautiful getaways are the quiet beaches near New York City.
 The city of New York is known for its skyscrapers, the Empire State Building and the busy urban life, but there are a number of exquisite beaches around New York.
 In the summertime, when the mercury rises to eighties or nineties, what better way than to dip in the cool water?

 10 Beautiful Beaches Near New York

 Here are some of the best beaches near New York.
 Head here to unwind and relax as you explore these pristine places.
 Photography lovers and water babies are certainly going to enjoy their day out on the gorgeous beaches.

 The largest urban beach in the United States, Rockaway Beach is the only beach in NYC that offers the pleasure of surfing.
 The beach consists of two separate stretches for surfing on the beach.
 During summer, the sea-waves are placid, making it ideal for surfing for the beginners.
 However, the experienced surfers can surf during the autumn turbulence.
 The beach is an hour away from downtown NYC.
 Enjoy swimming, and gorge on tasty food at the mouth-watering food joints here.